How to Recruit the Next Genius

 Of course, that raises the question: how exactly would you recognize the next technology genius?

 Apple founder and technology visionary Steve Jobs gives us a clue in the breakthrough ad that he narrated.
 Genius executives share the same quality.
 They “Think Different”.

-If you want to recruit the next technology genius, set a strategy to ensure inclusion of neurodiverse candidates.
+If you want to recruit the next genius candidate, set a strategy to ensure the inclusion of neurodiverse candidates.
 Instead of shying away from candidates who are fidgety or who rock in their seat as they concentrate — traits of those on the autism spectrum — free your mind and embrace theirs.
 You may be on the verge of discovering a gifted technologist.

 As a Recruiter, You Must Think Differently

 Instead of eliminating a candidate who avoids eye contact and is uncomfortable relating to others, tailor your recruiting process to enable those candidates to succeed.
 Microsoft understands the value of recruiting candidates with autism.
 In fact, they have “built the Microsoft Neurodiversity Hiring Program on the belief that traditional recruiting does not allow individuals who are Neurodiverse to demonstrate their strengths and qualifications.”

 In Harvard Business Review, Professors Robert D. Austin and Gary P. Pisan make a business case for neurodiversity: it gives companies a competitive advantage.
 “Many people with neurological conditions such as autism spectrum disorder and dyslexia have extraordinary skills, including in pattern recognition, memory, and mathematics.
 Yet they often struggle to fit the profiles sought by employers.”